thebracket/ArdanUltimateRustFoundations/day1/hour1/setup_ide.md

+**This is some basic Visual Studio Code setup.
+If you're using a different IDE, skip this.
+The goal is to ensure that students see the same thing as the instructor.**

 # Setup your Integrated Development Environment

 > While teaching, the instructor will use [Microsoft Visual Studio Code](https://code.visualstudio.com/download).
 It's free, runs the same on Windows, Mac and Linux, and integrates well with a Rust environment.

 ## Extensions You Need

+> > You should have Rust Analyzer installed as a pre-requesite.
+If you don't, let me know and I'll help at the first break.

 * [Rust Analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer)
     * Provides everything from syntax highlighting to inline error checking, macro expansion and debugger integration.